fellesverkstedet/fabricatable-machines/hattori-small-format-cnc/README.md

-# Hattori - Small-Format CNC Mill and 3D printer
+# Hattori - Small format CNC Mill and 3D printer
-*July-September 2017, Jens Dyvik and many collaborators*
+*July-September 2017, by Jens Dyvik, Torbjørn Nordvik Helgesen, Charlie Banthorpe, Jakob Nilsson and Erling Knudsen*

 ![*CNC mill version on the left, 3D printer version on the right*](./img/Hattori_CNCmill_and_3Dprinter.jpg) *CNC mill version on the left, 3D printer version on the right*